 From surviving Ebola, to combatting COVID-19

-‘I remember during Ebola, a woman Liberia.
+‘I remember during Ebola, a woman I met in Liberia.
 It can be hard to say what exactly makes someone different.
 But this woman was very determined.
 She had a determination to make a difference, to learn more.'

 ‘She listened to all of the information on hygiene, hand washing and so on.
 And she took it seriously, she took the information seriously.
 People sometimes doubt what they are told.
 They listen to advice, but they do not change.
 But she took it seriously.'